Asia Coronavirus Response

 Due to widespread poverty, millions of people in countries across Asia are crippled by the coronavirus pandemic.
 The Pakistani Prime Minister highlighted the issue, saying: “If we shut down the cities… we save them from corona[virus] at one end, but they will die from hunger on the other side.”

-This Ramadan, we’re working hard with local partners to provide life-saving food and hygiene essentials in Pakistan and Bangladesh, reaching extremely vulnerable communities including Rohingya refugees
+We’re working hard with local partners to provide life-saving food and hygiene essentials in Pakistan, Bangladesh, Afghanistan and Indonesia reaching extremely vulnerable communities.

 Millions of people face poverty in Pakistan, with 39% of the entire population living below the poverty line.
 Pakistanis all over the country struggle with hunger as a result, many just barely making enough to feed their children each day.
 For poor families and daily labourers in Pakistan, the coronavirus pandemic that is now sweeping the nation could have fatal outcomes.

-Pakistan now has over 15,000 confirmed cases of COVID-19 and in an attempt to control the spread of this deadly virus, the country has gone into lockdown.
+Pakistan now has over 607,000 confirmed cases of Covid-19 and in an attempt to control the spread of this deadly virus, the country has gone into lockdown.
 Shops, schools, public transport and all other communal gathering spaces have been closed, with military personal being called in to enforce these precautions.

 While these restrictions are important for public safety, they are also severely damaging to disabled people, widows, the elderly, poor families across the country and day labourers who live hand to mouth.